learn-co-curriculum/spring-mod-2-testing-with-spring-data/README.md

 Moving onto acceptance testing.
 In our acceptance tests with Spring Data, we want to test all of our endpoints in our cat rescue model by initializing the entire Spring Framework.
-We'll go ahead and create a test class called `CatRescueAcceptanceTest` in our `com.example.springtestingdemo` package:
+We'll go ahead and create a test class called `CatRescueAcceptanceTest` in our `com.example.springtestingdemo` package.
+For this particular test, we will _not_ generate the test like we did before since this test will encompass testing the `CatController` and the `RescueController`.

 ```java
 package com.example.springtestingdemo;